Tugi-Ngunjiri/Moringa-Italanta-Assessment/README.md

 ISC

  ## Small Project Description
-This is a simple web application that allows users to create, read and update their profiles.
-It uses Node.js for the backend server, Express
+This is a simple web application that allows users to  view elewa grou website .
+It uses Node.js for the backend serve.
 ## Technologies used
 - React for frontend.
 - Typescript for code Simplicity.